BACKGROUND

 Between 2021-2023, I was the co-convenor of the Oxford Comparative Criticism and Translation (OCCT) Research Centre Discussion Group, where I continue to serve as one of the co-convenors of the Translation, Criticism, and Creativity research strand.
 At OCCT, I have organised roundtable discussions, book launches, and meetings with translators of Eastern European literature, and beyond.

 In 2022, I co-founded and continue to co-convene the TORCH/BASEES Polish Studies Working Group, supported by The Oxford Research Centre in the Humanities Critical-Thinking Communities scheme.
 You can read more about it on the Pol-Int Blog and the TORCH Blog.
-As part of our activities, in 2023-24 I am running a monthly postgraduate workshop for Polish Studies scholars aimed at establishing an international and interdisciplinary research network.
+As part of our activities, in 2023-24 I ran a monthly postgraduate workshop for Polish Studies scholars aimed at establishing an international and interdisciplinary research network.

 SELECTED CONFERENCE PAPERS